 I obtained a PhD in biostatistics from the University of Leicester.
 Previous to that, I studied biostatistics and experimental statistics at the University of Milano-Bicocca, and statistics and computing technologies at the University of Padua.

 My research interests are mostly methodological, covering the areas of survival analysis, longitudinal data analysis, and computational statistics.
 My PhD focussed on the analysis of electronic health records, exploring biases and studying the performance of modern analytical methods; my thesis is openly available online here.
 Most of my applied work is in the area of nephrology and critical care medicine, in collaboration with researchers at Karolinska Institutet and several other universities across the world.

 I also enjoy creating tools in R to empower other researchers, and I regularly contribute to open-source packages.
-Team #rstats!
-I talk about software packages I developed (and contributed to) in the software section of this website.
+I expand on software packages I developed (and contributed to) in the software section of this website.

 Other things I enjoy, in no particular order: basketball, food (as in eating, cooking, and sharing), travelling, technology, podcasts, typography, and all things data.
 I like running, cycling, and hiking, especially when the weather is kind, and I wish I had more spare time to read all the books from my back catalogue and play all the cool video games I haven’t played in the past decade or so.